stackpress/lib/docs/Systems.md

 A promise that resolves to the absolute path string.

-### Getting Base Paths
+### 1.3.
+Getting Base Paths

-The following example shows how to remove file extensions from paths.
+The following example shows how to remove file extensions from paths for clean path manipulation.

 ```typescript
 const basePath = loader.basepath('/path/to/file.js');